arkayenro/arkinventory/ChangeHistory.md

  - (Dragonflight) reagentbank slots are no longer readable unless the bank is open

 # to do
- - check issue with outfit rule and equipment manager (in wrath? its always been weird)
- - fix tradeskill scanning in dragonflight
  - double check all categories show/hide for the right clients
  - confirm things havent broken in classic, wrath, or shadowlands
  - restack disable - maybe change this to require a modifier key instead of a straight disable?  might be easier to shift/alt/ctrl click on it than turning it on/off and its not like youll accidentally do it (which is why the disable was added)